bomba-cat/Assembly/README.md

 %endmacro
 when not doing a local label and calling a macro twice the compiler will try to create two label with the same name and give out a redifined name error.

+# Include
+With assembly it is possible to split your code into multiple files.
+Using %include {filename}.asm it is possible to run the code inside the included file into the position of your code.
+Basically when you move all your macros inside another file you can include your macros right after "section .text" and it will run whatever is in that include file.
+What the compiler will basically do is take whatever code is inside that file and insert it into the %include position where you included the other file.
+This allows you to make a label in another file which you know you are going to use frequently across multiple files and just include whatever is inside that file.

 # Syscall Table x86_64

 | **%rax** | **System call** | **%rdi** | **%rsi** | **%rdx** | **%r10** | **%r8**| **%r9**|